 Many universities in the UK offer scholarships to both domestic and international students.
 These scholarships can cover full or partial tuition fees and may also provide a stipend for living expenses.

 Apart from university-specific scholarships, there are numerous external scholarship opportunities available to students in the UK.
 These can be offered by governments, non-profit organizations, foundations, or private companies.
-It’s worth researching and applying for scholarships well in advance, as competition can be fierce.
+It’s important to research and apply for scholarships well in advance, as competition can be fierce.

-One of the most complete and useful platforms to look and apply for scholarships can be found on the British Council website.
-Here you can select the subject of interest, degree of study, and region within the UK.
+One of the most comprehensive and useful platforms for searching and applying for scholarships is the British Council website.
+Here you can select the subject of interest, level of study, and region within the UK.

 3. Study & Work

-Working part-time while studying is a popular option for many students in the UK to supplement their income and gain valuable work experience.
+Working part-time while studying is a popular choice for many students in the UK, providing a way to supplement income and gain valuable work experience.
 As an international student, you’re allowed to work part-time during term time and full-time during holidays.
 However, it’s crucial to balance work commitments with your studies to ensure academic success.

 There are various job opportunities available for students, including work on campus, in retail, hospitality, tutoring, or freelance work.
 Universities often have dedicated career services to help students find part-time employment opportunities and develop their employability skills.

-Studying and working at the same time is an option that you need to consider very carefully as you don’t want to loose the focus on your studies.
-Make sure you check if your course has any practical activities out of campus or area of study.
+Studying and working at the same time is a decision that requires careful consideration, as maintaining focus on your academic commitments is vital.
+Make sure you check if your course has any practical activities outside the campus or your area of study.
 You might be required to move during your final year project or even for some assignments.
-Consider all of these things while you are applying for a job to support your studies in the UK.
+Considering these factors when applying for part-time work will help you effectively balance your responsibilities and make the most of your time studying in the UK.

 4. Financial support from local government